Kathy Lynn Emerson

 see MARGARET COMPAGNI

-According to Anne F. Sutton in The Mercery of London, Elizabeth Castlyn or Castelin was the daughter of Edward Castlyn/Castelin/Castleyn/Castelyn, mercer, and his Greek wife.
-A rather vague online source indicates that William Castelyn, mercer of London, married Angela Villacho, daughter of Michael Villacho of Chio, Greece.
-Unless there were two marriages to Greek women in the family, this is likely Elizabeth's mother, but the family did have a long history of Anglo-Iberian trading.
+Elizabeth Castlyn or Castelin was the daughter of William Castlyn/Castelin/Castelyn, mercer of London and Governor of the Merchant Adventurers (d.
+April 1545), and Angela or Angelet Villacho or Vlacho of Chio, Greece (d.
+August 1570).
 Elizabeth married twice, first to Thomas Knowles or Knolles (d.
 July 11, 1550), a mercer by whom she had two sons, Thomas and Samuel.
 When she remarried, according to Richard Grassby in Kinship and Capitalism, she had his body moved so that she could later be buried with both her husbands.
 She became the second wife of Sir Roger Martin or Martyn of Long Melford, Suffolk (d.
 December 20, 1573), another mercer and Lord Mayor of London in 1567-8.
-Their children were Mary (1558-1574), Anne, and Joan.
+Their children were Mary (1557-1574), Joan (bp.
+June 14, 1561-1621), and Anne (bp.
+April 14, 1563-1583+).
 The family lived in Soper Lane.
 When Sir Roger died, Elizabeth was responsible for the verse epitaph to both her husbands at St. Antonin's Budge Row.
+It includes the lines:

 Catalina was a slave who belonged to Catherine of Aragon, one of two female slaves who accompanied the Spanish princess to England in 1501.
 Giles Tremlett, in Catherine of Aragon, identifies her as a Moor.
 Catalina's duties included making Catherine's bed and attending "to other services of the chamber."
 Thirty years after the marriage of Catherine and Arthur, Prince of Wales, Catalina was being sought to give a deposition concerning whether or not that marriage had ever been consummated.
 According to the instructions given those looking for her, Catalina had "married at Valdarcaray to a cross-bow maker named Oviedo," then moved to Malaga, where he died.
 Oviedo is further identified as a Morisco—a Spanish Moor.
 After his death, Catalina and her two daughters returned to Motril, "of which town she was a native."
 Valdarcaray, also written as Valdeyzcarria in the records, is probably Valdezcaray in Castile.